 List of Officers

-Treasurer – Sandra Meier
+Treasurer – Roger Hiley.

-Two important bits of information for everyone:
+Two important other bits of information for everyone

 – quick diagnosis when someone has a stroke is very important, so do read this poster about the FAST technique for stroke recognition

 – helping yourself to survive a heart attack, see PowerPoint presentation here.

 And finally, you can watch Vinnie Jones showing you how to do CPR here.